ebikatsudon/VTubeStudio/Workshop.md

 Once you've done that, make sure you have started VTube Studio through Steam and Steam is running and connected to the internet.
 Click the Steam icon in the main menu and select what you want to do.

+If you want to share a model, **make sure that model is currently loaded**.
+If you want to share an item, **make sure that item is loaded** (only that item and no other item).

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/workshop_vts_1.png]]

+You

 ## Updating previously shared content